 Negative Husky Traits:

 Siberian Huskies despite all their good, tend to have a mind of their own.
 They can be very stubborn and independent.
-While this may not seem particularly relevant towards their ability to be good with babies, it’s can produce some issues.
+While this may not seem particularly relevant to their ability to be good with babies, it’s can produce some issues.

-Due to their stubbornness, Huskies can sometimes be very disobedient, standoff-ish and can have the mindset of “I do what I want when I want” And this is not helpful when you have to look after and worry about a newborn.
+Due to their stubbornness, Huskies can sometimes be very disobedient, standoff-ish, and can have the mindset of “I do what I want when I want” And this is not helpful when you have to look after and worry about a newborn.

-Newborns take up so much of your time, focus and attention that you simply need a dog who just listens and is well-behaved ALL the time.
+Newborns take up so much of your time, focus, and attention that you simply need a dog who just listens and is well-behaved ALL the time.
 With a Husky, you may not get that.